FormulaMonks/coercive/README.md

-# coercion
+# coercive

-Ruby library to validate and coerce user input
+`Coercive` is a Ruby library to validate and coerce user input.